 - The eponymous monster from the Soviet 1967 horror movie Viy.

 - In Skulduggery Pleasant: Playing With Fire, Baron Vengeous had the ability to cause a victim to rupture by glaring at them.

 - Wild Cards: If it's Demise, don't look in his eyes!
 Demise's Wild Card allowed him to channel his own death experience into another person's by locking gazes with them.
 The experience was always fatal for the other person.

-- The Laundry Series, given its Post-Modern Magik approach, has "gorgons" who are actually people who suffer a very rare form of brain tumor that serves as a conduit for an extra-dimensional particle-wave function that transforms carbon into silicon — in other words, a petrifying gaze.
+- The Laundry Files, given its Post-Modern Magik approach, has "gorgons" who are actually people who suffer a very rare form of brain tumor that serves as a conduit for an extra-dimensional particle-wave function that transforms carbon into silicon — in other words, a petrifying gaze.
 It also exists in snakes (basilisks) and chickens (cockatrices), and its effects can be mapped to a CCTV camera.

 - In Harry Potter and the Chamber of Secrets, Muggle-born students keep turning up Petrified, apparently because of some monster loose in the school.
 The protagonists eventually realize that it's a basilisk, which kills with its gaze; the reason nobody has died so far is only because none of the victims saw it directly (except for Nearly-Headless Nick, who couldn't die because he already did).

 - In Harry Potter and the Deathly Hallows, the program Potterwatch addresses the ridiculous rumor spreading amongst the populace after Voldemort's takeover of the Ministry of Magic that he has the same capability.